1 for All: Standing up for the First Amendment

 - 1 for All is nonpartisan.
 At a time of deep political polarization, we choose not to take sides.
 In fact, a shared commitment to freedom of speech, press and faith should unify this nation.

 - It’s all about education.
 America’s teachers would like to do a better job of teaching about the First Amendment, but they often lack the resources they need.
-1 for All will provide educational materials, course content and study guides for teachers of grades 1 to12.
-In addition, 1 for All and its Liberty Tree Initiative will sponsor campus festivals celebrating and exploring of First Amendment freedoms.

 - 1 for All is interactive.
 There’s no point in celebrating free expression without encouraging some of it.
-Students and others will be encouraged to submit photos, videos, songs and stories that reflect the value of freedom in America.

 - The focus is on all five freedoms.
 America’s news media are quick to defend freedom of the press, and churches embrace freedom of faith, but these freedoms are interdependent and deserve the full support of all Americans.
-We can’t pick and choose the freedoms we like.